NINJOE-1/SYSC3303Project/README.md

 This shows the requests that were made, when they were completed based on the current time, and the output should have no errors.
 If the output has an error then the test has failed.

 ## Timing Diagrams:
-There were 2 possible scenarios for Timing Diagrams:
+There were 2 possible scenarios for Timing Diagrams:<br>
-Terminologies:
+Terminologies:<br>
-1.)
-Status - Checks for Fault Detection
+1. Status - Checks for Fault Detection<br>
-2.)
-Opening - Checks the time for doors to open
+2. Opening - Checks the time for doors to open<br>
-3.)
-Closing - Checks the time for doors to close
+3. Closing - Checks the time for doors to close<br>
-4.)
-Moving - Checks the time for elevators to traverse through different floors
+4. Moving - Checks the time for elevators to traverse through different floors<br>

 ## Doors stuck
 The purpose of this scenario will measure the time it takes for an elevator to open and close its doors within 1 full duration.
 More specifically,